Jacksonville Tea StaffBad BusinessSee notes (4) ↓

 Another customer wrote that after noticing water backing up in their home, a Lickety Split technician skipped the area near the actual leak and went straight to the attic to recommend a full ductwork replacement for $20,000.
 A second opinion revealed the fix was a vinegar-and-water flush to clear a clog—a repair that cost almost nothing.

 A third customer reported that during what was presented as a free AC inspection, the technician found "several things wrong" totaling $3,000 in repairs.
-They declined, called another company, and were told everything was fine.
+The customer said they declined, called another company, and were told everything was fine.

 Elderly and Vulnerable Customers Allegedly Targeted